Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Employee-Readme/README.md

 - **Mapping Files**<br>
   Mapping between HR departments/functions to Cluster/ Education/ registrationProfile
 - **Custom HelloId Property**<br>
-  A custom property on the HelloID Person contract with a combination of the employeeCode and EmploymentCode named: [custom.NedapOnsIdentificationNo]
+  A custom property on the HelloID Person contract with a combination of the employeeCode and EmploymentCode called: [custom.NedapOnsIdentificationNo]
 Example:
   ```javascript
   function getValue() {